 If you or a loved one has suffered TBI due to the wrongdoing of another in Chicago or elsewhere in Illinois, contact us today.
-We can provide a free consultation and help you to understand your legal rights and options.
+An experienced Chicago brain injury lawyer from our firm can provide a free consultation and help you to understand your legal rights and options.

 Motor vehicle accidents –

 The CDC reports that falls are the leading cause of TBI, while motor vehicle accidents are the leading cause of TBI-related deaths.

 Symptoms of TBI can be mild, moderate or severe.
 It depends on the extent of damage to the brain.

 A person with a mild TBI may remain conscious or may experience a loss of consciousness for a few seconds or minutes.
 Other symptoms of mild TBI include:

 Moderate-to-severe TBI –

 A person with a moderate or severe TBI may show the above symptoms above as well as:

 Qualified medical personnel should promptly assess any blow to the head.
 To minimize the harm brought on by TBI, a victim should be tested, diagnosed and treated as soon as possible.

 A person with severe TBI may require hospitalization, surgery to repair damaged brain tissue and extensive rehabilitation.
 The person may also face a greater risk of developing Alzheimer’s disease, Parkinson’s disease or other degenerative brain disorders.